krasenslavov/dom-assembler/README.md

 Quick [demo](https://jsfiddle.net/krasenslavov/ys2dkrfz/) @ jsFiddle.

-**IMPORTANT**: When you add link, image URLs don't add the protocol e.g:
+**IMPORTANT**: When you add link, image or other URLs don't add the protocol, e.g:

 	//google.com [GOOD]
 	https://google.com [BAD]

 ## Usage

-DOM Assembler is a tiny, intitive, flexible and easy to use (take a look the modifiers down the page).
+DOM Assembler is a tiny, intitive, flexible and easy to use plugin and that will help you generate HTML out of template string.

 ### Modifiers